 Image by Marco Brivio Getty Images

 If you stand by the harbour wall on Mirani St, the building to the right with the delightful mushroom pillars in blue and gold is the Sultan’s Palace.
 On the inland side, an avenue of palm trees leads to a roundabout surrounded by grand royal court buildings and the new national museum.
-Although the palace is closed to the public, you can pause in front of the gates, at the end of the colonnaded approach, for a quintessential photograph.
+Although the palace is closed to the public, you can pause in front of the gates, at the end of the colonnaded approach, for a quintessential Muscat selfie.